 So, when was the last time you visited a shopping mall?
 Perhaps Black Friday or Boxing Day.
 Either way, thanks to the prevalence of online shopping, visiting a shopping centre becomes less necessary.
 You can get everything you want online, from diamond jewelry to a pair of shoes.
 Why leave the house, spend money on gas (or transit), and deal with obnoxious and uncouth folks?
 It is a futile endeavour.

 Does this mean that the shopping mall will die soon?
 Well, for one thing, rumours of its death have been greatly exaggerated.
 The shopping mall may not be popular among previous mallrats, but it will still have a long life for the foreseeable future.
+In fact, destinations like the Newmarket Shopping Mall are still as popular as ever.

 What is certain about the future of shopping malls is that it will evolve in the next decade.
 Here are seven predicted trends that will dictate the future of shopping malls: